Ronit223/Calculate_DIscount-amount_of_buying_Laptop-and-Computer/README.md

 The Code make damage to the main concept of the code in Turbo C++ If the value is higher than reality price.
 So, Use #VS Code# for better output.

+# Output :-
+Enter Name- Ronit Chatterjee
+Enter Address - Kulti DVC Colony
+Enter amount of purchase - 30000
+Enter type of purchase (L/C) - L
+Your net amount is: 28500 Sir Ronit Chatterjee.
+It will delivered to Kulti DVC Colony.